pmuir/blinkr/README.md

 # to check.
 By default false.
 ignore_fragments: true

+# Control the number of threads used to run phantomjs.
+By default 8.
+phantomjs_threads: 8

 ````

 You can specify a custom config file on the command link: